 “For a few months in 2015, Seemar Riyat an ELGP graduate, was a ‘shadow treasurer’ on the Linkwest Board, learning the ropes from Linkwest’s 2014/15 Treasurer.
 When the Treasurer stepped down at this year’s AGM, Seemar Riyat, who is a management accountant, nominated for the Board and is now our Treasurer for 2015/16.”

 Linkwest as a Community Partner can certainly testify to the success of this Project.

 Engaging Young Leaders on Aged Care and Community Boards is a coalition of community, aged care, private and government organisations creating opportunities as a collective for Young Leaders to succeed on Boards.
 Community Partners support the program in some or all of the following ways they elect, when they become a Community Partner.

-- Financial Sponsorship – All Community Partners support the program financially.
-Their support funds the Emerging Leaders Governance Program (ELGP) and other leadership events, including Unconventions.
+- Financial Sponsorship – Community Partners support the program financially.
+Their support funds the Emerging Leaders in Governance Program (ELGP), the Unconventions and online resource toolkit.